- Kids' businesses are still businesses and need proper permits.

 Kids just want to be kids.
 But kids also want to be grown-ups.
-That's why letting kids have neighborhood lemonade stands, yard sales or lawn mowing businesses is a great way for them to learn responsibility and the value of a dollar.
+That's why letting them have neighborhood lemonade stands, yard sales or lawn-mowing businesses is a great way for them to learn responsibility and the value of a dollar.

-"Cities, countries and states have laws that require businesses to secure permits and licenses to operate," said Mark Williams, customer service operations director at BizFilings.
+"Cities, countries, and states have laws that require businesses to secure permits and licenses to operate," said Mark Williams, director of customer service operations at BizFilings.
 "Those rules can extend to just about every business, including those owned by a child."

-An increasing number of states and communities have started to make it easier for young entrepreneurs to make money, but in many communities, children and teens need to secure the right paperwork to lawfully run their businesses, according to Williams.
-Depending on the age of the child, a parent will need to help.
+An increasing number of states and communities have started to make it easier for young entrepreneurs to make money, but in many communities, children and teens need to secure the right paperwork to run their businesses lawfully, according to Williams.
+Depending on the child's age, a parent will need to help.

 Can kids have a business?

 Yes, kids can have businesses.
 Having a business is a great way for children to focus their energy and efforts on something positive instead of sitting around the house.
-It is important to note that a business is a business, no matter the age of the person in charge.
+A business is a business, whatever the age of the person in charge.

-Businesses must adhere to certain legal requirements, and parents must understand these requirements to make sure their kids' businesses are legal.
-In addition to completing paperwork, such as that to obtain a permit, you may have to pay taxes on the money the business earns.
-If your kids earn more than $400, they may have to pay some type of tax.
+All businesses must adhere to certain legal requirements, and parents must understand these requirements to make sure their kids' businesses are legal.
+In addition to completing paperwork, such as forms to obtain a permit, you may have to pay taxes on the money the business earns.
+If your kids earn more than $400 on the venture, they may have to pay some type of tax.

 Do kids need a business license?

 Yes, any business needs a license, even if it's run by a kid; the age of the person running the business does not matter.
-It is important to make sure your kid's business is up to code because anyone can decide to report the business to the authorities.
+Make sure your kid's business is up to code, because anyone may decide to report the business to the authorities.

 "In some cases, neighbors may feel inconvenienced, because customers to the lemonade stand next door are blocking their driveways or adding more noise or traffic to their usually quiet residential street," Williams told Business News Daily.
 "Passersby may be concerned that teens handing out fliers for their snow-shoveling business may be casing a neighborhood and up to no good."

-In addition, competitors have snitched on kid-owned businesses.
+Competitors have also snitched on kid-owned businesses.
 A landscaping company, for instance, could report a teen-run lawn-mowing business for noncompliance to weed out cheaper competition.